lf-/gankra.github.io/blah/linear-rust/index.md

 I'm pretty sure you don't need to do anything special for closures that take must-use values as arguments.
 The creator of the closures just checks that the closure body moves the input, like any other function.

 I don't think anything at all needs to be done with the borrow checker?
 There's probably some new must-use reference type you could make but I can't think of what the point of that would be (it can't be &uninit, because must-use types can be passed to mem::forget).

+(Edit: a commenter pointed out that instead of mem::forget as The Final Sink, you could use *destructuring*.
+This would basically give anyone with permission to access all of a type's fields the right to mark a must-use type as fully used.
+With this you could potentially make &uninit useful.)

 Some of the holes that Drop has would remain in effect: